ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   have a pytorch and TF codebase for easy finetuning
 -   writeup the whole process

-### Secondary
+### Context len research

 -   diminishing returns for increasing model size and context length
 -   context len can decrease ppl values by itself

 ## ToDo

+-   get framework ready for quickly running large scale experiments then reapply for tfrc

+-   evaluation experiments
     -   use word level
     -   use detokenizers
--   run multiple times with different random seeds
     -   check if pytorch grad accumulation works similarly to tf
         -   then run gpt2-xl experiments on larger batch sizes
+    -   final experiments
+        -   run multiple times with different random seeds
         -   evaluate lms on the actual test set

--   evaluation experiments
 -   training experiments
 -   new lm experiments